How to Receive Webhooks

 - Response time of your endpoint (target < 1 second)

-- Status distribution across campaigns (delivered vs. failed, answered vs. no_answer)
+- Status distribution across campaigns (delivered vs. policy_block vs. failed, answered vs. no_answer)

 - Webhook frequency per campaign and channel